 Civil Affairs

-The Civil Affairs Section plays a crucial role towards achieving MONUSCO’s mandate by, among other things, engaging different stakeholders at the local and sub-national levels on issues pertaining to the Protection of Civilians (POC), supporting stabilization and the strengthening of State institutions, key governance, and security reforms in the DRC.
+The Civil Affairs Section plays a crucial role in achieving MONUSCO's mandate by, among other things, engaging different stakeholders at the local and sub-national levels on issues pertaining to the Protection of Civilians (POC), stabilization, and the Security Sector Reform through its support to the electoral process.
 Civil Affairs serves as an effective interface between the wider Mission and the Congolese population and authorities at various levels.
 Civil Affairs establishes strong partnerships with local actors and builds their capacities to strengthen local protection mechanisms and reduce protection risks to civilians while preparing for a progressive and effective handover of the early warning, protection, and conflict resolution mechanisms to communities and authorities.

-Civil Affairs is composed of 201 staff deployed across six field locations and Kinshasa.
-Most of the staff is deployed at the local level assisting response by communities, local authorities, and MONUSCO to evolving protection challenges.
-The Section, therefore, plays a key role in supporting the Mission's protection and stabilization mandate due to its proximity to local realities and dynamics.
+Civil Affairs is composed of 196 staff deployed across five field locations and Kinshasa.
+Most of the staff is deployed at the local level assisting response by communities, local authorities, and MONUSCO to the evolving protection challenges.
+The Section, therefore, plays a key role in supporting the Mission's mandate due to its proximity to local realities and dynamics.

 Civil Affairs has developed and maintains various tools to respond to key protection needs in its operations, including the Community Liaison Assistants (CLAs), Community Alert Networks (CAN), Local Protection Committees (LPC), and the Community Protection Plan (CPP):